CS-CLUB/contests/2012/solutions/4/SOLUTION.md

 interesting problem for the contest.

-The following are some interesting references related to this phenomenon, it even has a pseudo-science name "typoglycemia"
+The following are some interesting references related to this phenomenon, it even has a pseudo-science name "typoglycemia".
 * http://scienceavenger.blogspot.ca/2007/12/cambridge-word-scramble-study-its-fake.html
 * http://hotword.dictionary.com/typoglycemia/